darrenaalfonso/curation/_posts/2020-10-23-anchor-companies.md

 <h4>5.
 Be a software company.</h4>  This is the most subjective requirement.
 While some believe ["every company is a tech company"](https://www.wsj.com/articles/every-company-is-now-a-tech-company-1543901207)
 that doesn't mean every company is a **software** company.
 Why does being a software company matter?
 It doesn't really, but this is my list 😏

-But Disney is an anchor company of LA, no doubt.
-But it's not a tech anchor because it's primary business is entertainment.
+<br/><br/>

-🤙
+So...who is LA's anchor company?
+You'll find out in my next post.  🤙